adam-abed-abud/adam-abed-abud.github.io/index.md

 ---
 ## Contact
-If you want to get to know me better, reach out to me by using any of my social accounts
+Reach out to me by using any of my social accounts or book a 30 min meeting!

 <p align="left">
   <a href="https://twitter.com/Adam_AbedAbud"><img src="https://img.shields.io/badge/Twitter-28a9e2?style=flat&logo=twitter&logoColor=white"/></a>